-Case study / HeliosX / AI product design
+Case study / HeliosX / AI product architecture

 The problem